multip4/P4-SFC/README.md

 # P4-SFC

-This is a P4 implementation of Service Function Chaining (SFC).
+This is a P4 implementation of service function chaining based on [IETF RFC7665](https://tools.ietf.org/html/rfc7665).

-TBA
+More details and complete implementations will be added.

 ## System Requirements
 * Ubuntu 14.04+